wp-plugins/wp-noframenoclickjacking/readme.txt

 == Feedback, Questions, Help, Bug Reporting, and Suggestions ==

-Just email us at: rcstoltz@gmail.com / Email Subject : WP no-Frames for Copy Protection or visit us at [YOOPlugins](http://yooplugins.com/)
+Just email us at: rcstoltz@gmail.com / Email Subject : WP no-iFrames (Content Protection) or visit us at [YOOPlugins](http://yooplugins.com/)

 == Upgrade Notice ==

-= Version 1.2 =
+= Version 1.3 =

 == Screenshots ==

-1. WP noFrame Header Output Test
+1. WP no-iFrames Header Output Test

 == Frequently Asked Questions ==

-= What is WP noFrame? =
+= What is WP no-iFrames (Content Protection)? =

-WP noFrame is a simple (yet) effective plugin that protects your site content from being embedded into other sites - defending you against clickjacking attacks.
+WP no-iFrames (Content Protection) is a simple (yet) effective plugin that protects your site content from being embedded into other sites - defending you against clickjacking attacks.

-= What does WP noFrame do? =
+= What does WP no-iFrames (Content Protection) do? =

-WP noFrame adds the X-Frame-Options HTTP response header (DENY) instruction to your root .htaccess in order to prevent your site content from being embedded into other sites.
+WP noFrame adds the X-Frame-Options HTTP response header (SAMEORIGIN) instruction to your root .htaccess in order to prevent your site content from being embedded into other sites (with the exception of your own).

 = Why not just use Javascript? =

-Simply because we believe they are easily bypassed.
+Simply because JS is easily bypassed.
 For example: the user disabled his Javascript!
 Furthermore, we have come to find that the JS code conflicts with the theme customization in WordPress.

 = Will this work on nginx servers? =